Leviticus 18 describes forms of sexual immorality which the Lord has forbidden. Those who obey the Lord’s commandments will have life through them.

 Homosexuality and beastiality are forbidden in Leviticus 18 too.
 The Bible says these are abominations.
 Romans 1:26-32 says that those who were engaging in homosexuality did not like to acknowledge God so He gave them over to a debased or worthless mind so they could do all kinds of lawlessness including approving of others who did likewise.
 This describes many of the people of the world today.

 Today homosexuals proclaim they live an acceptable alternative lifestyle and are forcing this lie on the world.
-Most of them are outside the church but they are also present in the churches.
+Most of them are outside the church, but they are also present in the churches.
 Without repenting and renouncing their sin, some who openly practice homosexuality even dare to stand in the pulpit and preach.
 They should be cast out of the churches because Jesus will tell them, “I never knew you; depart from Me, you who practice lawlessness!”
 (Matt.
 7:23) We must never approve of the practice of homosexuality or engage in it.
+Believers must not condone homosexuality (accept them as they say they are).

 Many claim they were born into homosexuality.
-Actually, the Bible says we are all born into sin.
-God provided a remedy for that.
-Jesus became the Lamb of God in order to take away the sins of the world.
-We must respond by trusting in Christ, putting to death all of the desires of the flesh no matter what they are, and rejecting lawlessness.
+Actually, we are all born with the propensity to sin.
+We must reject sin and embrace righteousness.
+God provided a remedy for sin.
+Yeshua became the Lamb of God in order to take away the sins of the world.
+We must respond by trusting in Messiah, putting to death all of the desires of the flesh no matter what they are, and rejecting lawlessness.
 We must actively and strongly resist the temptations that come from the kingdom of darkness.
 We must yield to and live by the power of the Holy Spirit.
 We must live a life of lawfulness, a life of godliness by obeying God’s commandments.

 I am sadly aware that proclaiming the commands of God can cause believers to be accused of hate crimes.
 Believers are constantly accused of being intolerant even by those who claim to be Christians.
 This is utterly ridiculous and unfounded.
 People who engage in abominations need to know that those who stand for righteousness are much more tolerant and have more self-control than they are given credit for.